sgorgun/binary-tree-traversal-task-python/README_short.md

 # Binary Tree Traversal

+## Purpose

-Set of programming assignments that are designed to test knowledge of traversal methods for binary trees.
+The coding exercises are designed to test knowledge of the following concepts:
+* Binary tree
+* Binary tree traversals (inorder, postorder, preorder, level order)

+## Overview

+The coding exercises cover the following practical problems:
-## Problem 1: Check whether two trees are the same
+* Checking whether two binary trees are identical

-Given the roots of two binary trees `p` and `q`, write a function to check if they are the same or not.

-Two binary trees are considered the same if they are structurally identical, and the nodes have the same value.

-## Problem 2: Get inorder traversal of binary tree
+* Getting the inorder traversal for a given binary tree

-Given the `root` of a binary tree, return the inorder traversal of its nodes' values.

-## Problem 3: Get postorder traversal of binary tree
+* Getting the postorder traversal for a given binary tree

-Given the `root` of a binary tree, return the postorder traversal of its nodes' values.

-## Problem 4: Get preorder traversal of binary tree
+* Getting the preorder traversal for a given binary tree

-Given the `root` of a binary tree, return the preorder traversal of its nodes' values.

-## Problem 5: Get level order traversal of binary tree
+* Getting the level order traversal for a given binary tree

-Given the `root` of a binary tree, return the level order traversal of its nodes' values. (i.e., from left to right, level by level).